Stephen Kunsu

 Stephen Kunsu is a Ghanaian politician and member of the Fifth and Seventh Parliament of the Fourth Republic of Ghana representing Kintampo North in the Brong Ahafo region of Ghana.

 Early life and education

-Kunsu was born on 30 September 1949 His hometown is Ahenakrom in the Brong Ahafo region.
+Kunsu was born on 30 September 1949.
+His hometown is Ahenakrom in the Brong Ahafo region.
 He qualified as a teacher by passing his Teacher's Certificate A in 1970.

 Employment

-He was the District Chief Executive of Kintampo District (1999-2000).
+He was the District Chief Executive of Kintampo District from 1999 to 2000.
 He was also the assistant director and Circuit Supervisor of the Ghana Education Service and then a Member of Parliament from January 2005.

 Politics

 Kunsu is a member of National Democratic Congress.
 He has served in the 4th, 5th and 6th parliaments of the 4th republic of Ghana.

 2004 Elections

 He was first voted into Parliament in 2004 in the 2004 Ghanaian general elections.
 He was elected to represent the Kintampo North Constituency after it was newly created in 2004.
-He thus represented the constituency in the 4th parliament of the 4th republic of Ghana.
-Kunsu was elected with 18,922votes out of 30,677 total valid votes cast, equivalent to 61.70% of total valid votes cast.
+Thus, he represented the constituency in the 4th parliament of the 4th republic of Ghana.
+Kunsu was elected with 18,922 votes out of 30,677 total valid votes cast, equivalent to 61.70% of total valid votes cast.
 He was elected over Isaac Kwabena Sarkodie Boahin of the New Patriotic Party, Kwaku Anane-Gyinde an independent candidate, Alhaji Osman Ahmed of the Convention People's Party and Anthony Mainooh of the Democratic People's Party.
 These obtained 33.00%, 3.30%, 1.10% and 0.80% respectively of total valid votes cast.
 In that election, the National Democratic Congress won 10 seats out of 24 parliamentary seats in the Brong Ahafo region.
 In all, the party won a minority 94 out of a total 230parliamentary seats in the 4th parliament of the 4th republic.